 HELP AT HAND: Grow Groups are small friendly groups formed to learn how to overcome anxiety, depression, and loneliness and improve mental health.
 A group meets every Wednesday from 6.30pm at St Patrick’s Parish Centre, 51-59 Allawah Street, Blacktown.
 Grow is anonymous, free and open to all.
 Bring a support person if you like.
 Details: 1800 558 268 or our www.grow.org.au.

-BABY RHYME TIME: Fun for babies today at Dennis Johnson Branch Library in Stanhope Gardens.
-From 10.30am take part in an interactive, early literacy program developed for children aged 0-2.
-Talk, sing, rhyme, dance, read and more with your child over a story and make some new friends.
+BABY RHYME TIME: Held every Tuesday and Thursday during school term at Dennis Johnson Branch Library, Stanhope Gardens.
+From 10.30am come and take part in an interactive, early literacy program developed for children aged 0-2.
+Talk, sing, rhyme, dance and read with your child over a story and make some new friends.
 Details: 9421 2670.

-NIFTY KNITTERS: Knit into Blacktown for love each week at the Max Webber Library, Blacktown.
-Novice and experienced knitters are welcome to meet each week to knit squares for Wrap with Love.
+NIFTY KNITTERS: Novice and experienced knitters are welcome to meet each week to knit squares for the Wrap with Love charity.
 This charity distributes colourful wraps to communities in need around the world.
-The group meets at the Lounge Area on the Ground Floor of Max Webber Library from 1pm on Thursdays.
+The group meets at the lounge area on the ground floor of Max Webber Library, Blacktown from 1pm on Thursdays.